Exotic animal policy

 No other association in Canada possesses within its ranks the information, experience and knowledge of exotic pets like PIJAC Canada.

-For further information on PIJAC Canada and its Exotic Animal Policy, please do not hesitate to contact Mr. Louis McCann, PIJAC’s Executive Director, at (800) 667-7452.
+For further information on PIJAC Canada and its Exotic Animal Policy, please do not hesitate to contact Ms. Christine Carrière, PIJAC’s President and CEO, at (800) 667-7452 x 112.

 Part 2: Criteria used to establish the list